-- A. This Plan gives preference in allocating Credits among selected projects to: - (1) projects serving the lowest income tenants; - (2) projects contractually obligated to serve qualified tenants for the longest periods; and - (3) projects located in a Qualified Census Tract that are part of a cooperatively developed plan that provides for community revitalization.
+- A. This Plan gives preference in allocating Credits among selected projects to: - (1) projects serving the lowest income tenants; - (2) projects contractually obligated to serve qualified tenants for the longest periods; and - (3) projects located in a Qualified Census Tract that are part of a comprehensive community investment strategy to address targeted community housing needs.